 No matter what stage winter is in, the snow it offers becomes slush.
 Where I was born, the Midwest, slush is something that signals ruin, the mutilation of the pure, freshly fallen snow that we expect to be present all season long.
 In New York City, gasoline laced snow is something to be expected, and that expectation is met every single winter.
 Midwesterners are more forgetful, more optimistic, and thus see slush as a disappointment, an injury to our picturesque minds.
 Despite my Midwestern origin, dirty snow, slush, is always something I’ve looked forward to.
 My reasoning does not have to do with pessimism, destruction, or some odd pleasure derived from pollution.
 There’s something about the cold mixing with the heat, the transition of ice into water that seems beautiful.
 Mix in the exhaust of cars and you have a complete mixture of nature and man.
 Something not quite manmade, not quite organic, just something left behind and walked through.
 Slush is splattered across concrete, sprayed across the untouched snow adjacent to it, and paved into paths by tires and boots.
 It’s a type of water that people become sick of the moment it arrives, that’s dreaded before it even exists.
 There is something thoroughly beautiful about that.
 Stained and condemned into something important.
 At least to me.

 The state of being tainted is also captivating.
 Slush is the leftovers of humans and the sky, haunting by both the artificial and the pure.
 This circumstance reminds me of the artwork by Sam Kidel entitled Disruptive Muzak (2016).
 In this work, Kidel presents a collection of phone calls to the different governmental resource offices.
 Rather than speaking to the workers who pick up his calls, he simply plays ambient music and noise, never responding to their questions and statements.
 While some workers hang up after a few moments with the Muzak being the only response, others continue to attempt to find someone on the other side of the line.
 For example: “‘Good afternoon, you’re speaking to Nicola, how can I help?’/ [music plays]/ ‘Hello there?’/ [music plays]/ ‘Hello, is anyone there?’/ [music plays]/ ‘Hello?’/ [music plays]/ ‘If I don’t get a response I’ll need to terminate the call.’/ [music plays]/ ‘Hello?’/ [music plays]/ ‘I’m going to terminate the call.’ [music plays]/ HO hangs up” (Sam Kidel).
 This interaction seemingly between only one person creates an aura both haunting and humanizing.
-The audio of someone trying to reach out to someone who isn’t there is almost tormenting; exposing the workers who are often associated with drones or robots as real people.
+The audio of someone trying to reach out to someone who isn’t there is almost tormenting; exposing the workers, who are often associated with drones or robots, as real people.
 This feels familiar to the concept of slush.
 It presents traces of humans in gasoline stained snow.
 Slush is the revelation that the past always lingers, that the path you are walking right now has already been touched by another.
 The reminder that despite the fact that you may be alone, another person is out there somewhere.
 The haunting of Kidel’s Muzak: “‘Hello?’/ [music plays]/ ‘Unless I can speak to somebody I’m going to need to end the call’/ [music plays]/ ‘I’m not able to stay on hold, I can hear background music but not anybody there as well’/ [music plays]/ ‘Hello?’/ [music plays]/ ‘Hello?’/ [music plays]/ ‘Unless I can speak to somebody I’m going to end the call’/ [music plays]/ ‘I’m going to end the call I’m not able to hear anyone.’/ [music plays]/ ‘Thank you for calling’/ [music plays]/ ‘Goodbye.’/ [music plays]/ WP hangs up.”
 Muzak is similar to slush, background music that demonstrates others are out there but does not present anyone to keep you company.
 No emotion, no message, just remnants of a function.
 Both liminal.

 Slush only stays stagnant as a concept.
 When walking through it, it soaks into you, into your shoes and your socks.
 You must carry it with you.
 This absorption forces you to be aware of yourself, forces you to recognize the discomfort of living within your body.
 This is a familiar disquiet as Muzak allows for.
 Muzak is presented in a state of process, though hardly an epic one.
 Sitting in an empty office, standing in an empty elevator, waiting for someone to pick up the phone: all bring about an uncomfortable awareness of being, of existing with yourself and the walls around you.
 This temporary limbo builds an anticipation within you, an excitement or possibly just the needed relief to be somewhere else.
 The wet cold in your feet makes you grateful for the approaching indoors, wherever and whenever that may be.
 Feeling trapped in the cold makes you wish for warmth more than hatred for your current state.
 Boredom and uncertainty are also more than simple exasperation with your condition, they establish a want for something else.